Frequently asked questions about columnar storage

 create /*+ parallel(2) */ index idx1 on t6(c3) with column group (each column);

-In addition, we support other index creation methods:
+In addition, we support more index creation methods:

 create index idx1 on t1(c2) storing(c1) with column group(each column); alter table t1 add index idx1 (c2) storing(c1) with column group(each column);

-The STORING clause in database indexes is used to store additional non-index column data in the index.
-This can optimize specific queries by avoiding table lookups and reducing the cost of index sorting.
-When a query only needs to access columns stored in the index and does not require a table lookup for the original row, query efficiency is significantly improved.
+The purpose of using the STORING clause in database indexes is to store additional non-index column data in the index.
+This can optimize query performance by avoiding table lookups and reducing the cost of index sorting.
+When a query only needs to access the columns stored in the index and does not require a table lookup, it can significantly improve query efficiency.

 What is the difference between a columnar table and a columnar replica?